privacybydesign/irma-documentation/docs/issuer.md

 title: Issuer guide
 ---

 Being an IRMA issuer allows you to issue credentials containing attributes to IRMA app users, which they can then disclose to yourself or to others.
-Issuing attributes can enable IRMA app users and enrich the IRMA ecosystem, but comes with special responsibilities.
 Contrary to verifying IRMA attributes from the [IRMA app](irma-app.md) which can be done by anyone running an [IRMA server](irma-server.md), issuing to IRMA apps cannot be done without involvement from [the Privacy by Design Foundation](https://privacybydesign.foundation) and [SIDN](https://sidn.nl/irma), the developers of IRMA: registering your organization and the credentials you will be issuing is required.
 This includes signing a contract that among others requires you to properly protect your IRMA private key, as well as paying a yearly fee.

 This page documents some of the processes involved.